 Are there treatments available to reduce large labia naturally?

 There are many treatments which are advertised online that claim to be able to reduce the size of large labia without surgery.
 Many of these treatments involve applying creams, lotions or ointments to your labia.
-Unfortunately, none of these treatments has proven effective in reducing the size of big labia and we would recommend avoiding these treatments due to their significant cost and unproven safety profile.
+Unfortunately, none of these treatments has proven effective in reducing the size of big labia and we would recommend avoiding these treatments due to their high cost and unproven safety profile.

 What is FemTite and is it effective for a non-surgical labiaplasty?